You couldn’t make this story up.

 After that of course there’s fodder and bedding for the animals.

 Weekly markets take place on the bare hillside.

 Finally we had just two more ravines to cross.

 The 1868 campaign didn’t end happily.
-After a fierce battle, Tewedros drove hundreds of native prisoners over a cliff and then shot himself.
+After a fierce battle, Tewodros drove hundreds of native prisoners over a cliff and then shot himself.
 But the European hostages were all successfully rescued, and his prize mortar ‘Sebastopol’ is now proudly displayed nearby.

 I finished my walk at the beginning of April, but couldn’t come home without seeing the world-famous churches of Lalibela.

 It was Ethiopia’s Easter a week later than ours and everyone in Lalibela was looking forward to their ritual feasts of chicken and goat.

 But first they crammed into the town’s eleven churches for an overnight candle-lit vigil.